KhurramDevOps/crew_ai/README.md

 ```

+## Install CREW AI IF YOU HAVE Python 3.10 or higher but less than 3.13

+### FOR WINDOWS

 ## **Downgrading Python Version (If Needed)**

 If you encounter errors because your global Python version is too high (e.g., Python 3.13), you can downgrade to Python 3.12.8 using pyenv.